Dugong: Conservation

 The IUCN Red List lists the dugong as vulnerable, and the Convention on International Trade in Endangered Species of Wild Fauna and Flora regulates and in some areas has banned international trade.
 Most dugong habitats fall within proposed important marine mammal areas.
 Regional cooperation is important due to the widespread distribution of the animal, and in 1998 there was strong support for Southeast Asian cooperation to protect dugongs.
-Kenya has passed legislation banning the hunting of dugongs and restricting trawling, but the dugong is not yet listed under Kenya's Wildlife Act for endangered species.
+Kenya has passed legislation banning the hunting of dugongs and restricting trawling, but the dugong is not yet listed under Kenya's Wildlife Act as an endangered species.
 Mozambique has had legislation to protect dugongs since 1955, but this has not been effectively enforced.
 France has a National Action Plan covering the species, implemented within the Mayotte Marine Natural Park.

 Many marine parks have been established on the African coast of the Red Sea, and the Egyptian Gulf of Aqaba is fully protected.
 The United Arab Emirates has banned all hunting of dugongs within its waters, as has Bahrain.
 The UAE has additionally banned drift net fishing, and has declared an intention to restore coastal ecosystems dugongs rely on.
 India and Sri Lanka ban the hunting and selling of dugongs and their products.
-Japan has listed dugongs as endangered and has banned intentional kills and harassment.
+Japan has listed dugongs as endangered and has banned intentional killing and harassment.
 Hunting, catching, and harassment are banned by the People's Republic of China.
 The first marine mammal to be protected in the Philippines was the dugong, although monitoring this is difficult.
 Palau has legislated to protect dugongs, although this is not well enforced and poaching persists.
-Indonesia lists dugongs as a protected species; however, protection is not always enforced and souvenir products made from dugong parts can be openly found in markets in Bali.
+Indonesia listed dugongs as a protected species in 1999, and in 2018 the Fisheries Ministry began implementing a conservation plan.
+Protection is not always enforced and souvenir products made from dugong parts can be openly found in markets in Bali.
+Traditional dugong hunters continued to hunt for many years, and some have struggled to find alternative incomes after ceasing.
 The dugong is a national animal of Papua New Guinea, which bans all except traditional hunting.
-Vanuatu and New Caledonia ban hunting of dugongs.
+Vanuatu and New Caledonia ban the hunting of dugongs.
 Dugongs are protected throughout Australia, although the rules vary by state; in some areas, indigenous hunting is allowed.

 Dugongs are listed under the Nature Conservation Act in the Australian state of Queensland as vulnerable.
 Most currently live in established marine parks, where boats must travel at a restricted speed and mesh net fishing is restricted.
 The World Wide Fund for Nature has purchased gillnet licences in northern Queensland to reduce the impact of fishing.
 In Vietnam, an illegal network targeting dugongs had been detected and was shut down in 2012.
 Potential hunts along Tanzanian coasts by fishermen have raised concerns as well.